CRAGENOMICA/totem2021/README.md

 # totem
-TOTEM - A webTOol for Tissue EnrichMent on gene lists
+TOTEM - A web TOol for Tissue EnrichMent on gene lists